jorgecarleitao/pyglet-gui/docs/api.rst

 1. on_* (e.g. on_press(...))

-    They are used to be called from the Manager, e.g. when it handles an event in the window.
+    They are used to be called from the :class:`~pyglet_gui.manager.Manager`, e.g. when it handles an event in the window.

 Existing user interfaces